MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/essentials/data-collection-transformations-create.md

 - Use the process to create a new table in the Azure portal and provide sample data.
 Use the included interface to create and test your transformation query.
 Either copy the query text and paste into your DCR, or complete the process and then edit the DCR to copy the transformation query.
 You can then delete the new table if you don't need it.

 ## Add transformation to DCR
+Once you have your transformation query, you can add it to a DCR.
+Use the guidance in [Create and edit data collection rules (DCRs) in Azure Monitor](./data-collection-rule-create-edit.md) to create or edit the DCR using the information in this section to include the transformation query in the DCR definition.

 > [!NOTE]
 > Some data sources will provide a method using the Azure portal to add a transformation to a DCR.
 For example, [collecting a text from a virtual machine](../agents/data-collection-log-text.md) allows you to specify a transformation query in the Azure portal.
 Most data collection scenarios though currently require you to work directly with the DCR definition to add a transformation.
 That's the process described in this section.